-So they'll know exactly what they can expect, I like to provide buyers with an outline of the entire deal.
+So they'll understand exactly what they can expect, I like to provide buyers with an overview of the entire deal.

 Below are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to address questions you have regarding this information.
+When you're ready to get started, simply contact me here or e-mail me at .
+I'm glad to answer questions you have about this information.

-Step 1 – Get ready to buy a home
+Step 1 – Prepare to purchase a home

-When you start your search, you'll want to assemble an outline of features you want, get an idea of what school districts and neighborhoods you'd like to live in, and begin planning around your budget.
+When you start your search, you'll probably want to create a list of items you want, get a plan of what neighborhoods and school districts you want to live in, and begin planning your budget.

-Keeping your mortgage payment less than or around 30 percent of your monthly income is a good principle to follow.
+Keeping your mortgage payment around 1/3 of your net monthly income is a good rule to go by.

 Step 2 – Connect with a real estate agent

 We'll arrange a time to get together so we can talk about why you want to buy a home and get an idea of your plans for the future.